 What a cold, dark place Berlin is.
 Dull grey is its color.
-I got a similar feeling in my recent trip to Munich, in fact, not even writing about it, as I wasn’t sure what I was going to say.
+I got a similar feeling on my recent trip to Munich, in fact, not even writing about it, as I wasn’t sure what I was going to say.
 I don’t like conflict, so this is a hard truth for me to write.
 I don’t want to offend anyone, but I have to say I am surprised at the number of travelers out there who say they love Berlin.
 Love and Berlin do not go in the same sentence for me.
-I have heard there are some beautiful places in the countryside to visit in Germany, and even heard rumor that Rick Steves, travel guru thinks the best castle in Europe is in Germany, so I haven’t given up on Berlin or Germany yet, but Berlin it is not my cup of tea.
+I have heard there are some beautiful places in the countryside to visit in Germany, and even heard a rumor that Rick Steves, travel guru thinks the best castle in Europe is in Germany, so I haven’t given up on Berlin or Germany yet, but Berlin it is not my cup of tea.

 I enjoyed this review from TripAdvisor upon my return about Borchardt (and I didn’t write it!): “boring”

 To be fair, I did have a gracious cab driver help me, who barely spoke English and between the two of us, we were able to figure out where I needed to go.
 I also had a fab time at a bar down the street from the Sofitel, called the Gaffel Hause, where the waitress was friendly.
-So I get the there are good and bad personalities around, it is just, in general, I don’t like the stanch attitude of the Germans.
+So I get there are good and bad personalities around, it is just, in general, I don’t like the stanch attitude of the Germans.

 Things to do in Berlin Germany

 But nonetheless, I did write up 5 things to do in Berlin Germany in no particular order:

 The Wall.
 Checkpoint Charlie.
 The Memorial to the Murdered Jews Of Europe.
 The Brandenburg Gate.
 The TV Tower.